sendgrid/docs/content/docs/glossary/drops.md

  ### 	Cleaning your lists

-We recommend Using the [Web API]({{root_url}}/api-reference/) to export any of the suppression lists.
+We recommend using the [Web API]({{root_url}}/api-reference/) to export any of the suppression lists.
 Once you export that data, you can use it to clean your distribution lists.